aysesila/aysesila.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        I’m a PhD student exploring the intersections of communication, computation, and intelligence across scales from biological information transfer to memory and representation in computational neuroscience.

+My work aims to uncover how localization and communication processes whether in physical, biological, or neural systems can give rise to efficient computation, adaptive learning, and collective intelligence.

+I combine mathematical modeling, machine learning, and theoretical neuroscience to develop frameworks that bridge biological communication and artificial information processing.

+Always open to ideas that challenge how we understand computation in nature and engineered systems. 🌍🧠
     design:
       columns: '1'
   - block: collection
     id: papers
     content:
-      title: Featured Publications
+      title: Publications
       filters:
         folders:
           - publications